coq/coq/doc/sphinx/language/core/sections.rst

    As for :cmd:`Definition`, :cmd:`Fixpoint` and :cmd:`CoFixpoint`,
    if :n:`@term` is omitted, :n:`@type` is required and Coq enters proof mode.
    This can be used to define a term incrementally, in particular by relying on the :tacn:`refine` tactic.
-   In this case, the proof should be terminated with :cmd:`Defined` in order to define a constant for which the computational behavior is relevant.
    See :ref:`proof-editing-mode`.
+   The proof should be terminated with :cmd:`Defined`.
+Using :cmd:`Qed` in Let is deprecated.
+To get the same effect (hiding the body of the proof), add the :attr:`clearbody` attribute to the Let.

+.. attr:: clearbody

+   When used with :cmd:`Let` in a section, clears the body of the definition in the proof context of following proofs.
+   The kernel will still use the body when checking.

 .. warn:: @ident is declared opaque but this is not fully respected inside the section and not at all outside the section.

-   Terminating the proof for a :cmd:`Let` with :cmd:`Qed` with `Let` is not recommended.
+   Terminating the proof for a :cmd:`Let` with :cmd:`Qed` is deprecated.
-   The variable will appear to have no body inside proofs but the kernel will still use the body when checking, and it will be treated the same as a :cmd:`Defined` `Let` when the section is closed.
+   It has the same behavior as :attr:`clearbody` with :cmd:`Defined`.

 .. cmd:: Context {+ @binder }